tchoi8/handmadecomputer/Interface/readme.md

 ![](https://farm1.staticflickr.com/469/18311063313_edbaf8e993_o.jpg =600x)

 Most of us have some knowledge about how to use a computer.
 But we have a limited understanding of the inner workings, what happens behind the screen and the colorful user interface.
+Miniaturization and mass-production have lead to the mystification of the computer, complicating and obscuring it's production and operation.

 Fortunately, computers perform all the complex tasks we're familiar with through a few simple operations, repeated and abstracted.
+So opening up the computer may be easier than you think.

 ![](https://farm6.staticflickr.com/5757/20497682388_231bd20b52_o.jpg =600x)